 - People with high levels of overall stress

-- People who use avoidance strategies as a way to cope with stress, such as using drugs or alcohol
+- People who use avoidance strategies to cope with stress, such as using drugs or alcohol

 - People with less formal education

 - Single people

 Factors that may make a person with a history of cancer less likely to develop PTSD include: